 We also make the nursing home answer questions—called “discovery”—and make caregivers answer questions under oath—called depositions—to fill in the gaps, and show inaccuracies, if any, in the medical records.

 If you would like to discuss your loved one’s situation, injuries, or death at a nursing home, call us at 216-777-8856.
-You can also read out Nursing Home Lawsuit page for more information on the process.
+You can also read our Nursing Home Lawsuit page for more information on the process, or sign up to start an investigation.

 NANDA, Nursing Diagnosis: Definitions and Classifications, 2001-2002, nanda, Philadelphia, PA, 206-207 (2001).